 |TAS||Consumer Credit Helpline||1800 232 500|

 Your credit history

 Major banks generally won't approve your loan if they see any arrears.
-They do not lend to people who have missed payments on their current home, especially in the previous six to twelve months.
+They generally do not lend to borrowers who have missed payments on their current home, especially in the previous six to twelve months.
 It is best to approach smaller lenders or apply for a low documentation loan.
 They tend to have a more open mind and look at how long it took you to repay the debt.

 To refinance your current loan, you will need to see a specialist mortgage broker to carefully look at your situation.
-It may be better to sell your home rather than refinance and possible end up in the same situation again.
+It may be better to sell your home rather than refinance and possibly end up in the same situation again.